aamkye/ubuntu_on_HPE_ProLiant_MS_GEN10/readme.md

 ## Ansible (automated way)

-There is [ansible](./ansible) folder with automatization of most steps and more.
+There is ansible automatization of most steps and more.

 ---